adorsys/XS2A-Sandbox/README.md

 With ModelBank [TPP UI](https://github.com/adorsys/XS2A-Sandbox/tree/master/tpp-ui), you as a testing TPP can access banking APIs directly, get TPP certificates and manage testing accounts.

 [Developer Portal](https://github.com/adorsys/XS2A-Sandbox/tree/master/developer-portal-ui) contains testing instructions and all of the necessary documentation.
+Also, there is a possibility to send requests to XS2A system to proceed basic Payment and Consent flows available in test cases inside Developer Portal.

 All four SCA approaches are supported: REDIRECT, OAUTH, EMBEDDED, DECOUPLED.
 Two of them (REDIRECT, EMBEDDED) are directly testable on Developer portal.
 For the Redirect SCA Approach an [Online Banking UI](https://github.com/adorsys/XS2A-Sandbox/tree/master/oba-ui) is used for authorisation.